isomerpages/moe-cjc/_admission/Info for JC1 Student & Parents/Information on Mother Tongue Languages.md

 *   Parent’s letter (addressed to Ms Lee Ting Ting, HOD/MTL, CJC).
 Include your name and contact number in the letter.

 *   Admission to MOELC is considered only if there is a vacancy and if students are selected to sit for the admission test.
-Admission will be based on test results due to the limited number of vacancies.
+Admission will be based on test results due to the limited number of vacancies.</ul></ul>

-*   FL students who are not attending classes at MOELC or are waiting for MOELC registration outcome:
+<ul><li>FL students who are not attending classes at MOELC or are waiting for MOELC registration outcome:

 *   You are expected to continue with or make the arrangement to study the approved language privately (e.g. private language centers or private tutors).&nbsp;